nicksolomon/net_viz/chapter1.md

 ex() %>% check_expr("vertex_attr(measles_net, 'num_infected')") %>%
   check_result(error_msg = "Make sure you have created the 'num_infected' attribute.") %>%
-  check_equal(incorrect_msg = "Is the 'num_infected' attribute equal to the in degree of each vertex?")
+  check_equal(incorrect_msg = "Is the 'num_infected' attribute equal to the out-degree of each vertex?")

 ex() %>% check_function("ggraph",
                         not_called_msg = "Plot the graph with the `ggraph()` function.") %>%